 A coach must be present to assist the student in proper form and skill development.
 He must be present, over the shoulder, and guiding the movements of students while they are learning PDR skills.
 As the body wants to avoid PDR movements, He is there to retrain and redirect the student to perform PDR efficient body movements.
 This is critical the first week of training.
 Most DYI PDR students throw down the tools at this stage and give up and walk away!
 You need a coach to learn PDR!

 Understanding Proper Equipment

 Tools are a big part of performing PDR.
 You can have the other three components, but if the tools are inferior, then PDR fails.
 Most sets that I have seen on body shop shelves over the years have been inferior.
-Lack of knowledge and cost of quality tools has resulted in poor tools purchases that reinforces the body shop tech PDR failure rate.
+Lack of knowledge and cost of quality tools has resulted in poor tool purchases that reinforce the body shop tech PDR failure rate.
 Below are two sets of PDR tools marketed by Auto Body Toolmart.
-This catalogue is in most body shops.
-Both are inferior, of low quality, and antiquated design.
-The 55 piece set is an early 1990s designed and not user friendly in with current PDR theory.
+This catalog is in most body shops.
+Both are inferior, of low quality, and antiquated designs.
+The 55 piece set is an early 1990s designed and not user-friendly in with current PDR theory.
 The DentFix 33 piece set is totally unusable!
-The Chinese took pictures of old tools and then over exaggerated the tool sizes and thickness to compensate for poor quality metal.
-Even the PDR tools sold of the Snap-On trucks are poor quality.
+The Chinese took pictures of old tools and then over-exaggerated the tool sizes and thickness to compensate for poor quality metal.
+Even the PDR tools sold of the Snap-On trucks are of poor quality.
 No PDR techs are going to buy Snap-On PDR tools.